mahderateka/porfolio/content/authors/admin/_index.md

 #title: 吳健雄
 ---

 With over 7 years of experience in data analytics, I bring a unique blend of expertise and passion to the field.
-My professional journey began as a Bioinformatician at the CDC, where I dedicated my initial years to Next Generation Sequencing (NGS) Data analytics in virology.
+My professional journey began with a fellowship at the CDC, where I utilized Next Generation Sequencing (NGS) data to predict the duration of Hepatitis C infection.
+After ~3 years in public service, I transitioned into the Real-world Evidence (RWE) space, where I focus on leveraging Electronic Health Records (EHR), claims, and registry datasets to conduct RWE studies across various therapeutic areas such as Virology, Oncology, Respiratory, and Neurology.

-My proficiency extends from leveraging data from Electronic Health Records (EHR), claims to NGS, reflecting my adaptability and versatility in handling various datasets.
-I have had the privilege of contributing to different divisions within a government agency, the CDC, as well as thriving in the dynamic environment of startup ventures in the private sector.

-One of my favorite things about analytics is storytelling.
 I take pride in infusing narratives into my analyses, making complex information accessible and engaging.
-Beyond the analytical realm, I am deeply driven by a passion for problem-solving and leveraging technology to address healthcare disparities.
-Growing up in a third world country has peaked my interest in understanding and challenging these disparities.

-Outside of work, I enjoy traveling, spending time  with my wonderful husband + dog, and hosting my family and friends.
+This storytelling approach is more than a professional skill; it's a reflection of my personality and genuine passion for the work I do.
+Outside of work, I enjoy traveling, spending time with my wonderful husband and dog, and hosting my family and friends.
 {style="text-align: justify;"}